Dynamics-Encoded Deep Learning for Robust System Identification and Parameter Estimation

-The heat equation is a PDE that models how heat diffuses through a spatial region; see, e.g., \cite{Holmes2019}.
-We consider the one-dimensional heat equation, modeling the change in temperature over time as
+The heat equation models how heat diffuses through a spatial region as a PDE; see \cite{Holmes2019}.
+We consider the one-dimensional (1D) heat equation, modeling the change in temperature over time as

 with constant diffusion coefficient $k$ and the following initial and Robin boundary conditions:

 The analytic solution to this problem using separation of variables and Fourier series is

 For this example, we assume that $k = 1$, $L = 1$, and $ t \in [0,2.5]$.